 - an authorised excise warehousekeeper approved to import specified types of oil

-Read about how to become approved to store motor and heating fuel products.
+- how to become approved to store motor and heating fuel products

-Occasional imports of fuel in duty suspension from other EU countries
+Occasional imports of fuel in duty suspension from EU countries

-If you only import fuel that is duty suspended from other EU countries occasionally, you can apply to HM Revenue and Customs (HMRC) to become a temporary registered consignee.
+If you only import fuel that is duty suspended from EU countries occasionally, you can apply to HMRC to become a temporary registered consignee.